imamchishty/spring-boost/README.md

 This controller will handle all exceptions, and wrap them into an [__exception model__](https://github.com/imamchishty/exception-core).
 The controller also provides you access to the exception model + exception via interceptors.

+Two admin endpoints are available that provide an exceptions count (/admin/health) and also details of the last n number of exceptions (in detail) via /admin/exceptions.
+You can configure the size of the ring buffer (used to store the last n number of exceptions) by changing:

+    exception.interceptor.queue.size: 50
+    exception.interceptor.endpoint: exceptions
+    exception.interceptor.stacktrace: false

+In the above you can see `exception.interceptor.endpoint` set to `exceptions` this maps to /admin/exceptions.
+You can change it if required.

 ### Rest Module properties